hiiamitdog/Group-124/README.md

 # 3.4.2 File Manipulation
 Writing of hallOfFame.txt, to record the final wealth of each player at the end of the game.
 # 3.5 Multiple Codes
-A primary (main) and secondary (text file) program, and makefile for compilation.
+A primary (main) and two secondary (text files) programs, and makefile for compilation.